avengers-p7/Avengers_P7_Documents/Application_CI/Design/07- Sonarqube/Ansible Role For SonarQube/README.md

 ***
 ## Conclusion

 * This guide illustrates the process of deploying SonarQube in a development environment through Ansible.
-By adhering to these instructions, you can effectively provision and set up Jenkins within your AWS infrastructure.
+By adhering to these instructions, you can effectively provision and set up SonarQube within your AWS infrastructure.

 ***
 ## Contact Information